Tz database

-The tz database is a collaborative compilation of information about the world's time zones, primarily intended for use with computer programs and operating systems.
-Paul Eggert is its current editor and maintainer, with the organizational backing of ICANN.
-The tz database is also known as tzdata, the zoneinfo database or IANA time zone database, and occasionally as the Olson database, referring to the founding contributor, Arthur David Olson.
+The tz database is a collaborative compilation of information about the world's time zones and rules for observing daylight saving time, primarily intended for use with computer programs and operating systems.
+Paul Eggert has been its editor and maintainer since 2005, with the organizational backing of ICANN.
+The tz database is also known as tzdata, the zoneinfo database or the IANA time zone database (after the Internet Assigned Numbers Authority), and occasionally as the Olson database, referring to the founding contributor, Arthur David Olson.

-Its uniform naming convention for time zones, such as America/New_York and Europe/Paris, was designed by Paul Eggert.
+Its uniform naming convention for entries in the database, such as America/New_York and Europe/Paris, was designed by Paul Eggert.
 The database attempts to record historical time zones and all civil changes since 1970, the Unix time epoch.
-It also includes transitions such as daylight saving time, and also records leap seconds.
+It also records leap seconds.

 The database, as well as some reference source code, is in the public domain.
 New editions of the database and code are published as changes warrant, usually several times per year.

 Data structure

+Definition of a timezone

+Within the tz database, a timezone is any national region where local clocks have all agreed since 1970.
+This definition concerns itself first with geographic areas which have had consistent local clocks.
+A timezone is different from a region with a particular standard time offset from UTC, which is often referred to as a "time zone".
+Therefore, each of the timezones defined by the tz database may use multiple offsets from UTC, such as offsets for standard time and daylight saving time.